 This report has been prepared by management of Hubbell Incorporated (herein referred to as "Hubbell," the "Company," the "registrant", "we," "us," or "our").
-Except for acquisitions subject to Instruction 3 to Item 1.01 of Form SD, the information disclosed herein includes the activities of all majority-owned subsidiaries.
+Except for Meter Readings Holding, LLC, a Delaware limited liability company ("Aclara") and Meramec Instrument Transformer Company, a Missouri corporation, acquisitions for which reporting has been delayed pursuant to Instruction 3 to Item 1.01 of Form SD, the information disclosed herein includes the activities of all majority-owned subsidiaries.